Cyclops (Marvel Comics): Allies

-Relationships
+Romantic interests

-Cyclops has had multiple serious relationships and is rarely written without a romantic female relationship.
+Cyclops has had three serious relationships: Jean Grey, Madelyne Pryor, and Emma Frost.
 Cyclops' relationships are particularly complicated because of the many retcons involved in the publication history of the Jean Grey and Madelyne Pryor characters.

-In terms of publication time, Cyclops's longest and deepest romantic relationship would be with Jean Grey, whom he would eventually marry but not before she would appear to tragically die protecting the X-Men.
-Grieving from this loss, Scott leaves to the Summers family reunion where he meets and starts to pursue Madelyne Pryor.
-Scott would become obsessed with Madelyne's similarity to Jean.
-Madelyne turns out to be a clone of Jean and becomes a supervillain but not before Scott marries Madelyne and has a child with her.
-A romantic love triangle would later be created when Jean was reawakened from a coma and brought back to life by the Fantastic Four.
-These relationships would be resolved over the duration of Cyclops's appearance in the X-Factor series.
+Cyclops's longest and deepest romantic relationship is with his second wife Jean Grey, who dies and is resurrected multiple times.
+Previously, he married Grey's clone, Madelyne Pryor.
 Asked whether or not Cyclops was really in love with Madelyne, X-Factor writer Louise Simonson answered, "I think she was a substitute for Jean."
-Uncanny X-Men writer Chris Claremont noted that Cyclops's love for Madelyne was genuine and intended as a means of retiring the character from the team, stating, "It's a metaphor for us all.
+Uncanny X-Men writer Chris Claremont noted that Cyclops's love for Madelyne was genuine; he intended Cyclops to settle down and retire from the team, stating, "It's a metaphor for us all.
 We all grow up.
 We all move on."

 Jean Grey and Scott finally marry in X-Men #30.
 Afterward, Scott seemed to have reached a happy ending.
 Subsequently, Scott becomes possessed by Apocalypse and the lingering effects from this would taint his relationship with Jean.
 This combined with Jean's returning Phoenix powers creates stress in their romantic relationship.
 Confused, Scott turns to Emma Frost, who takes advantage of Scott's emotional problems, which leads to a telepathic extramarital affair.
 When confronted by Jean, Scott claims that they shared "only thoughts" and that he had done nothing wrong; Jean, however, disagrees and demands that Emma explain herself, but Emma only jeers and insults her.
 Enraged, Jean unleashes the immeasurable Phoenix ability on Emma, rifling her memories and forcing her to confront the truth about herself.